-the results of its joint ventures (Q-Chem, Q-Chem from sales made by the joint ventures included: II and QVC) of QR 1,841 million for the year ended 31 December 2021 represents 98% of total • income of the Company.
+As disclosed in note 3(ii), the Company's share of the results of its joint ventures (Q-Chem, Q- Chem II and QVC) of QR 1,841 million for the year ended 31 December 2021 represents 98% of total income of the Company.

-The revenue generated by the joint ventures • amounted to QR 8,090 million for the year ended 31 December 2021.
+The revenue generated by the joint ventures amounted to QR 8,090 million for the year ended 31 December 2021.

-The majority of the joint ventures' sales are made to Qatar Chemical and Petrochemical Marketing and Distribution Company Q.J.S.C. ("Muntajat"), a related party.
+The majority of the joint ventures'

+sales are made to Qatar Chemical and Petrochemical Marketing and Distribution Company Q.J.S.C. ("Muntajat"), a related party.

-According to the revenue recognition policy applied by the joint ventures, revenue from sales of products is recognised when the joint ventures have transferred the control of the products to the customer at the point of delivery, where terms of delivery are specified in the Offtake Agreements.
+According to the revenue recognition

+policy applied by the joint ventures, revenue from sales of products is recognised when the joint ventures have transferred the control of the products to the customer at the point of delivery, where terms of delivery are specified in the Offtake Agreements.